hardope/DSA/README.md

 * Balanced Banary Tree
 * pathological Binary Tree

+#### Full Binary tree:
+This is a type of binary in which a node has exactly zero or two children.

 ### Applications of Tree Data structure
 * Binary Search trees are used for quick search algorihims
 * Heap is used for heap sort